 |The Memo on Design Choices is an assignment for Professional Writing, an undergraduate writing course.
 This memo is submitted at the same time the final draft of the infographic is submitted.|

 Write a two-to-three page memo to your instructor that

 - justifies the design choices you made on your infographic project

 - demonstrates your understanding of some principles of visual communication.

-Clarify how your infographic is responsive to assignment guidelines.
+- How is your infographic responsive to assignment guidelines?
 Explain how your infographic

 - uses at least 2 data sets (3 sets for teams)–and provides citations for copyrighted information